elm/json/README.md

 This package helps you convert between Elm values and JSON values.

-This package is usually used alongside [`elm/http`](http://package.elm-lang.org/packages/elm/http/latest) to talk to servers or [ports](https://guide.elm-lang.org/interop/javascript.html) to talk to JavaScript.
+This package is usually used alongside [`elm/http`](http://package.elm-lang.org/packages/elm/http/latest) to talk to servers or [ports](https://guide.elm-lang.org/interop/ports.html) to talk to JavaScript.

 ## Example

-As described in Evan’s [The Life of a File](https://youtu.be/XpDsk374LDE) talk, it is best to build modules around _types_ in Elm.
-That strategy is pretty helpful with JSON encoders and decoders, so let’s see how it goes in the following scenario:

-> Imagine you studied this [causes of death](https://en.wikipedia.org/wiki/List_of_causes_of_death_by_rate) table.
-Imagine you were shocked to find that in 2002, war accounted for 0.3% of global deaths whereas road traffic accidents accounted for 2.09% and diarrhea accounted for 3.15%.
-Or that there are big disparities between males and females for some causes, like fires and drowning.
+Have you seen this [causes of death](https://en.wikipedia.org/wiki/List_of_causes_of_death_by_rate) table?
+Did you know that in 2002, war accounted for 0.3% of global deaths whereas road traffic accidents accounted for 2.09% and diarrhea accounted for 3.15%?

-Inspired by all these unexpected results, we decide to visualize this data in a nicer way.
-Well, we need some way to get the cause-of-death data from our server:
+The table is interesting, but say we want to visualize this data in a nicer way.
+We will need some way to get the cause-of-death data from our server, so we create encoders and decoders:

 ```elm
 module Cause exposing (Cause, encode, decoder)